GabeScott/standard-works-vault/General Conference/2015 April - Returning to Faith.md

 # Returning to Faith

-*By By Rosemary M. Wixom - Primary General President*
+By Rosemary M. Wixom - *Primary General President*

 *Given in the April session of the 2015 General Conference*

+>*Every one of us can strengthen our faith in Jesus Christ on our individual journey and find joy.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/04/returning-to-faith?lang=eng)

 On this Easter morning, President Monson, we are so grateful to hear the voice of our living prophet.
-We value your words, including your counsel “Find joy in the journey”1 and “The future is as bright as your faith.”2
+We value your words, including your counsel “Find joy in the journey”[^1] and “The future is as bright as your faith.”[^2]

 This year Primary children are sharing the joy and the brightness of their faith in Jesus Christ when they sing the song “I Know That My Savior Loves Me.”
-They sing the truth “I know He lives! ...
-My heart I give to Him.”3 Like Primary children, every one of us can strengthen our faith in Jesus Christ on our individual journey and find joy.
+They sing the truth “I know He lives! … My heart I give to Him.”[^3] Like Primary children, every one of us can strengthen our faith in Jesus Christ on our individual journey and find joy.

 In a recent Sunday Relief Society meeting, I listened to a young mother share part of her journey of conversion.
 She had grown up in the Church, with parents who taught her the gospel.
 She attended Primary, Young Women, and seminary.
 She loved to learn and discover truths.
-Her constant quest was to know why.
-Elder Russell M. Nelson has said, “The Lord can only teach an inquiring mind.”4 And this young woman was teachable.
+Her constant quest was to know *why.* Elder Russell M. Nelson has said, “The Lord can only teach an inquiring mind.”[^4] And this young woman was teachable.

 After high school she attended a university, was sealed in the temple to a returned missionary, and was blessed with beautiful children.